Blind Date (1959 film): Production

+The film was shot from March to May 1959.
+The budget comprised £40,000 put up by the German producer and £98,000 provided by Sydney Box Associates.

 Reception

+Box office

-Sydney Box sold the film to Paramount in the US for twice what it cost, putting it in profit.
-(Another source says Box sold it for its cost.)
-After this and the film's box office response in the UK it made a profit of £160,000.
+Sydney Box has stated that he sold the film to Paramount in the US for twice what it cost, putting it in profit, although another source says Box sold it for cost.
+In the UK the film made a profit of £160,000.
+Kinematograph Weekly reported it "did well" at the British box office.

+Critical reception

-The New York Times found the film "absorbing", noting that "Joseph Losey proves himself a strikingly adept technician with an alert and caustic personal style."
-Variety called it a "better than average yarn".
+The New York Times Eugene Archer found the film "absorbing", noting that "Joseph Losey proves himself a strikingly adept technician with an alert and caustic personal style."